UNIT-Electronics-MX/unit_touchdot_s3/software/documentation/README.md

 ![product](./images/top.png)

 ## Introduction

-The Unit Touchdot S3 is a compact and powerful development board based on the ESP32-S3 Mini, tailored for applications in wearable electronics, IoT devices, educational platforms, and smart automation.
-Inspired by the Lilypad design philosophy, it offers a low-profile, sewable form factor ideal for integration into textiles and compact enclosures, while delivering advanced wireless and processing capabilities.
+The Unit Touchdot S3 is a compact ESP32-S3 Mini board designed for wearable electronics, IoT devices, educational projects, and smart automation.
+Its Lilypad-inspired, low-profile, sewable design makes it perfect for integrating into textiles and compact enclosures while providing advanced wireless and processing capabilities.

-Equipped with 2.4 GHz Wi-Fi and Bluetooth 5.0, the Touchdot S3 enables seamless communication with mobile devices, web services, and wireless sensor networks.
-Its modern interface includes a USB-C connector for programming and power delivery, onboard LiPo battery charging, and a standard QWIIC I²C port for rapid peripheral integration.

-Designed for rapid prototyping and creative development, the Touchdot S3 bridges the gap between wearable design and embedded computing, offering a robust platform for students, makers, and engineers alike.
+Equipped with 2.4 GHz Wi-Fi, Bluetooth 5.0, and a modern interface featuring a USB-C connector, onboard LiPo charging, and a QWIIC I²C port, the board supports rapid prototyping and creative development.
+It offers a robust platform bridging wearable design and embedded computing, tailored for students, makers, and engineers.

 ## Functional Description